 The people dimension of integration addresses who is doing the change management and project management work and how the relationship is architected.
-Prosci's latest research found that 76% of participants had a resource dedicated to change management.
+Prosci's latest benchmarking research found that 67% of participants had a resource dedicated to change management.
 At the most basic level, that change management resource can either sit on the project team (Team structure A below) or support the project team externally (Team structure B below).
-Benchmarking data from the 2016 Best Practices report noted 37% of participants used Team Structure A.
+Prosci's benchmarking data noted that 33% of participants used Team Structure A.

-The decision of which integration approach is likely based on the nature of the project and the norms in the organization.
+The choice of integration approach is likely based on the nature of the project and norms of the organization.
 Whichever approach is taken, it is important to effectively define roles, responsibilities and relationships for the project management resources and change management resources.

 Risk identification activities